mangode0808/-liri-node-app/README.md

 4. `node liri.js do-what-it-says`

-  * Takes the text from random.txt and runs the song through spotify-this-song command
+  * Takes the text from random.txt and runs the song through spotify-this-song command.